Marquette, Michigan

 When someone says communication, the first thing you may think about is speaking words to another person or sending an email.
 These are just two ways to communicate, but there are many more ways found at work.
 Some other examples of communication include posters, labels, warnings, bulletins, pictograms, JSAs, SOPs, body language, etc. Depending on any number of factors, each of these tools of communication can be very critical to working safely.

 Many hours and a lot of money are spent by companies to develop ideas for posters, implement the ideas behind the poster on the job, and print them out for their job sites.
 Safety posters vary greatly in what information they are displaying.
 While some just have a few words of motivation, others can give great detail on a common hazard in the workplace.
 It is important to pay attention to anything the company or a supervisor puts up on the wall.
-If it was decided to spend the resources to develop the poster, then it is important for employees to review and understand the information it is communicating.
+If itwas decided to spend the resources to develop the poster, then it is important for employees to review and understand the information it is communicating.

 Job safety analyses are a proactive tool to prevent incidents, but they are also a method of communication.
 Much time and thought are spent on developing these tools.
 If the message that is being conveyed through JSAs is not being read or understood, then the tool does not serve any purpose.
 Often times JSAs can become repetitive for tasks done over and over, but time should always be given to read the message it is conveying.
 The message is often the same if you are completing the same task because, more often than not, it is the same hazards that cause the majority of injuries.

 There are labels on just about anything you see in a workplace.
 All too often, labels are not read over, or unreadable labels are not replaced.
 Manufacturers of equipment, tools, and chemicals put these labels on for a reason.
 Labels communicate some of the most important information about a product, including serious hazards, safeguards, and contact information in case of an emergency.
 Make it a point to review the labels in your work area not only to check to see if they are in good condition but also to understand the message it is stating.
 If you see a label or symbol you do not understand, look in the owner’s manual or ask a supervisor for its meaning.
+There are many reasons or excuses an individual will point to when asked why they are not performing a work task the right way.
+Some of these reasons include:

-• “There is not enough time to do the task the right way”
+o “There is not enough time to do the task the right way”

-• “Management does not enforce the rules or has unrealistic expectations”
+o “Management does not enforce the rules or has unrealistic expectations”

-• “I have done it this way for years and nothing bad has ever happened”
+o “I have done it this way for years and nothing bad has ever happened”

-• “I do not have the energy to do the task the way you want it done”
+o “I do not have the energy to do the task the way you want it done”

 Regardless of the reason, taking the easy route when it comes to ensuring safe work practices and procedures are being followed leaves you and everyone else around you at risk.